briceburg/docker-2048/README.md

 # docker-2048

-The game of [2048](https://github.com/gabrielecirulli/2048) hosted by [goStatic](https://github.com/PierreZ/goStatic) with a healthcheck.
+The game of [2048](https://github.com/gabrielecirulli/2048) served by [goStatic](https://github.com/PierreZ/goStatic) with a healthcheck.

 ## Usage